kangacopter/blacksmithWebsite/README.md

 # blacksmithWebsite
-This was a college course project where I designed the branding and implemented a website for a local blacksmith..
+This was a college course project where I designed the branding and implemented a website for a local blacksmith.